threefoldfoundation/tft/bsc/bridges/stellar/transfers.md

 # Transferring TFT between Stellar and BSC

+## From BSC to Stellar

+The `withdraw` method must be called on contract **0x8f0FB159380176D324542b3a7933F0C2Fd0c2bbf** with the following parameters:

+- blockchain_address: Your stellar address
+- network: stellar
+- amount: any amount that does not exceed your balance (unsigned integer with a precision of 7 decimals, so 1 TFT = 10000000 )

 ## From Stellar to BSC

 Transfer the TFT to the bridge address **GBFFWXWBZDILJJAMSINHPJEUJKB3H4UYXRWNB4COYQAF7UUQSWSBUXW5** with the target address in the memo text in a specially encoded way.